PiscatorX/RNA-Seq-devs/README.md

 [SALMON](https://salmon.readthedocs.io/en/latest/salmon.html#quantifying-in-alignment-based-mode)

 Salmon is quasi-mapper and transcript quantifier.
-Instead of using the Salmon quasi-mapping, since we have already mapped our reads to the reference using bowtie, we will use the alignment mode ```salmon quant```.
+Instead of using the Salmon quasi-mapping and since we have already mapped our reads to the reference using bowtie, we will use the alignment mode ```salmon quant```.
 We will pass our *.bam files to Salmon, **not** the sorted files see [here](https://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) for why.
-So you will have to move the sorted into another location.
-Salmon will produce a ```quant.sf``` and several auxiliary files in output folder.
-The quant files and auxiliary files are required for downstream analysis so it is best to keep them together.
+So sorted bam will have to be moved  into another location.
+Salmon will produce a ```quant.sf``` and several auxiliary files in the output folder.The quant files and auxiliary files are required for downstream analysis so it is best to keep them together.

 ```
 for bam in ${output_dir}/BAM/*.bam
 do
 base_name=$(basename ${bam} .bam)

 salmon \